talex5/cuekeeper/README.md

 3. Click the **Manage certificates** button (in the HTTPS/SSL section).
 4. In the **Authorities** tab, click **Import...** and select your `server/conf/tls/server.pem` file.
 5. Select **Trust this certificate for identifying websites**.

+Finally, you should be prompted for your access key.
+Paste in the token you generated above (e.g. `dtXZ7fQfX52VsnJNk22J6uKy8JSn6klb` in the example above - *not* the hash).

 Deploying as a Xen VM
 ---------------------